 Singapore is known for two things: food and shopping.
 This country/city is one of the must stop locations in South East Asia, especially if you’re a foodie.
 Singapore is known for its hawker centers or food courts.
 These food courts contain a wealth of vendors each of who specialize in one dish.
 You can find all your favorite dishes at these food courts.
 It’s the best way to sample Singapore’s food, which is known for being a mix of Malay, Chinese and Indian.
-Here’s the 8 food courts you have to visit on your next trip to Singapore.
+During your food trip, consider staying in one of the famous hotels or boutique hotels in Singapore.
+Here are best food courts in Singapore.

 Go City pass